gabrielcabola/laravel-api-cache/README.md

-# Benchmarking Laravel Test creating a API using REDIS
+# Benchmarking Laravel test creating a API using REDIS
 Create  a API to return realtime data statistics using Redis.

 #### Installing Laravel